grimme-lab/xtb_docs/source/properties.rst

 =================

 The information provided by the printout can be modified and extended.
-This can be done either by using the option-flags when calling the program (:ref:`commandline`), or by editing the input file (:ref:`xcontrol`).
+This can be done either by using the option-flags when calling the program (:ref:`commandline`), or by editing the input file (:ref:`detailed-input`).
 The kind of default information given is determined by the GFN-xTB version used.
 Here, the default values called by the program are given:

 --pop